HomeDocsAPI Reference

 Kumo can directly connect to your Snowflake data warehouse.
 This connection method ensures that all data stays in your control and preserves the integrity and security of your environment.
 This way of connection is recommended for running Kumo in production.

-Under the Snowflake Warehouse section, input the following information to connect your Snowflake data warehouse:
+1. Provide the following details in the Snowflake Warehouse section to connect your Snowflake data warehouse:

 • Account Identifier - The account identifier uniquely identifies your Snowflake account.
 This should be provided as ORGNAME-ACCOUNT_NAME.
 The ORGNAME and ACCOUNT_NAME can be retrieved for your Snowflake account using the instructions here.